Understanding Wrongful Death in Washington State

 No matter the circumstance, losing a loved one is a painful and emotional experience but what happens when the loss could have been prevented?
-When your loved one was killed as a result of any type of negligence including a workplace injury, car crash or medical malpractice you are talking about a wrongful death.
+If your loved one died as a result of another’s negligence or wrongful action whether by a car crash or medical malpractice they may have suffered a wrongful death.

-In your state of loss you may be feeling overwhelmed but still determined to seek justice for this unnecessary loss.
-You must have so many questions about what evidence you will need to gather, what type of lawyer you should hire and how to prevent this sort of accident from ever happening again in your family.
+In your state of grief, you may be feeling overwhelmed but still determined to seek justice for this unnecessary loss.
+You may have questions about what evidence you will need to gather, what type of lawyer you should hire and how to prevent this sort of accident from ever happening again in your family.
 The first thing to do is call an experienced wrongful death attorney in your area.

 In Washington State, the “Wrongful Death” and “Survival” statutes define the permitted actions and permitted beneficiaries in claims on behalf of the deceased, or the “decedent” in legalese.
 The action is brought by a “personal representative” of the decedent’s estate who is preferably not a beneficiary of the estate.
 It is the duty of the personal representative to settle the estate as rapidly as possible, collecting and paying all debts of the estate.
 Along with the family, the personal representative is entrusted to hire the wrongful death lawyer on behalf of the estate.